DecentricCorp/Lightrail-API-Docs/use-cases/redemption-rules.md

 #### Restrictions on Payment

-In some use-cases a promotional value depends on the conditions around the payment such as the payment method and other payment attributes.
-Note that the payment in this context refers to the case of split-tender where the remainder of an order is paid by a payment method other than Lightrail.
-In order to provide this metadata, your workflow should allow the user to commit to the third-party payment method before posting the Lightrail pending Transaction; otherwise, you will not be able to implement this use-case.
+In some use-cases a promotional value depends on the conditions around the payment such as the payment method or other payment attributes.

+Note that in this context, payment refers to the third-party payment in split-tender where the remainder of an order is paid by a payment method other than Lightrail.
+In order to provide this metadata, your workflow should allow the user to commit to the third-party payment method before posting the Lightrail pending Transaction; otherwise, you will not be able to provide the right metadata to unlock such promotions.
 For example:

 - $5 off if you pay with debit: